 - II.
 General Facility Conditions and Limitations - A. General Requirements - 1.
 The Permittee shall achieve compliance with the conditions, limitations, and requirements of the Permit upon commencement of each relevant activity.
-The Administrator may, upon the request of the Permittee and after public notice (if required), revise or modify a Schedule of Compliance in an issued Permit if he or she determines good and valid cause (such as an act of God, a labor strike, materials shortage, or other event over which Permittee has little or no control) exists for such revision. - 2.
-The Permittee shall at all times maintain in good working order and operate as efficiently as possible, all devices, facilities, and systems installed or used by the Permittee to achieve compliance with the terms and conditions of this Permit. - 3.
+The Administrator may, upon the request of the Permittee and after public notice (if required), revise or modify a Schedule of Compliance in an issued Permit if he or she determines good and valid cause (such as an act of God, a labor strike, materials shortage or other event over which Permittee has little or no control) exists for such revision. - 2.
+The Permittee shall at all times maintain in good working order and operate as efficiently as possible, all devices, facilities, or systems installed or used by the Permittee to achieve compliance with the terms and conditions of this Permit. - 3.
 Whenever the Permittee becomes aware that he or she failed to submit any relevant facts in the Permit application, or submitted incorrect information in a Permit application or in any report to the Administrator, the Permittee shall promptly submit such facts or correct information.
 Any inaccuracies found in this information may be grounds for revocation or modification of this Permit and appropriate enforcement action. - B. Reporting Requirements - 1.
-The Permittee shall submit quarterly reports, in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Monitoring results from the leak detection sumps or piezometers identified in Part I.D.2, reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent;
+The Permittee shall submit quarterly reports, in both hard copy and a Divisionapproved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - Analytical results from samples collected in accordance with Parts I.D.1, I.D.2, I.D.3, I.D.4, I.D.6, I.D.7, I.D.8, I.D.9, and I.D.12, reported on Nevada Division of Environmental Protection (NDEP) Form 0190 or equivalent; - b.
+A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4); - c.
+Feed water flowrate obtained in accordance with Part I.D.1; - d.
+Records of the pumping rates for the locations described in Part I.D.11;